carlogilmar/Learning-Phoenix/tanto_ecto/README.md

 - feature/ecto Create an Ecto Schema for represent an business Entity
 - feature/ecto Create an changeset function in recipe schema
 - feature/ecto Adding validation in changeset for exclude values
+- feature/ecto Adding how to get a change from a changeset